Loss does not mean alone.

 Assistant Clinical Director

 Molly Ruggles is a Licensed Psychologist with a doctoral degree in clinical psychology from the Minnesota School of Professional Psychology.
-Molly provides psychotherapy and clinical supervision at the Center for Grief and also serves as the Assistant Clinical Director.
-Molly values a strong therapeutic relationship with her clients as a crucial aspect of the healing process and works to create a safe, respectful, and non-judgmental environment.
-Her approach is primarily relational, utilizing psychodynamic and attachment theory to more fully understand and support each client’s unique healing process.
-Her approach is also practical and integrates cognitive-behavioral and mindfulness-based interventions into her work.
-Molly has long held a special interest in the areas of grief and trauma, and she her training and experience in community mental health and university counseling settings have allowed her to develop skill and competence in these areas.
+Molly has been practicing for more than 10 years and provides psychotherapy, clinical supervision and also serves as the Assistant Clinical Director at the Center for Grief & Loss.
+Molly values a strong therapeutic relationship with her clients as a crucial aspect of the healing process and is particularly attuned to creating safety in the therapy room.
+Her approach is primarily relational, utilizing a psychodynamic and attachment lens to more fully uncover and support each client’s unique needs in their healing process.
+Molly also integrates the use of Accelerated Resolution Therapy (ART) to aid in the healing of distress connected to particularly painful and frightening events.
+Molly has long held a special interest in the areas of grief and trauma, and along with her professional experiences of doing this work, she holds her own personal experiences that allow her to more deeply attune.

 Bobbie Colby, MA, LMFT